Chum Salmon Fishing: Proven Methods, Baits, and Gear

 Catching chum salmon in open water is overshadowed by the bigger Chinook salmon and the feisty coho salmon.
 The reasons are due to the Chum salmon being less tasty.
 But chum can be one of the hardest fighting salmon when caught in the Ocean.

-Here are some options for those interested in chum salmon fishing in the ocean:
+Here are some options for those interested in catching chum salmon in the ocean:

 Where to Catch Chum in the Ocean

-• Chums tend to congregate in tide rips, along structure, out from river mouths, or anywhere that bait congregate.
+- Location: Chum salmon tend to congregate in tide rips, along structures, out from river mouths, or anywhere that bait congregate.

-• Low Light: Keep in mind that, even on cloudy days and mornings, chum salmon may swim closer to the surface but you should troll, jig, or mooch different depths to figure out where they are holding.
+- Low Light: Keep in mind that, even on cloudy days and mornings, chum salmon may swim closer to the surface.
+I will troll, jig, or mooch different depths to figure out where they are holding.

 Best Methods for Ocean Fishing